harshaadeshmukh/MailCraft-/README.md

 3. Commit your changes: `git commit -m 'Add your feature'`
 4. Push to the branch: `git push origin feature/your-feature`
 5. Open a Pull Request

 ---

+## 📄 License

+This project is open source.
+Feel free to use, modify, and distribute it.

+---